digital-blueprint/checkin-app/README.md

 Afterwards you can point your Apache web-server to `check-in-app/public`.

+Make sure you are allowing `.htaccess` files in your Apache configuration.

+Also make sure to add all of your resources you are using (like your API and Keycloak servers) to the `Content-Security-Policy` in your `check-in-app/public/.htaccess`, so the browser allows access to those sites.

 You can also use this app directly from the [Unpkg CDN](https://unpkg.com/browse/@dbp-topics/check-in/) for example like this: [dbp-check-in/index.html](https://gitlab.tugraz.at/dbp/check-in/checkin/-/tree/master/examples/dbp-check-in/index.html)